 The PPI Panel

-We hosted two virtual panels in July 2020, at which we spoke to members of the public and former patients about our study.
+We hosted two sets of virtual panels – at the design stage of the study in July 2020 and in September 2021, once we had our study findings.
+At these panels, we spoke to members of the public and former patients about our study.

 We have invited participants who: